 VDI uses server hardware to run desktop operating systems (OS) like Windows or Linux, or other software programs, on a VM with the desktop OS hosted on a centralized server in a physical datacenter.

+As businesses continue to embrace remote work and the need for secure access to corporate resources grows, the potential market for VDI is expanding rapidly.
 The global market for VDI was valued at around $14.4 billion in 2022 and is estimated to grow to $50.5 billion by 2030, at a CAGR of approximately 20.3%.

 Vendors and MSPs